 I set up exact strategies with my clients and we practise conversations.
-When you’re stressed you act on autopilot so thinking things through beforehand can help.
-Hook up a debriefing appointment with them for after any events if you think you’ll need it.
+When you’re stressed, you act on autopilot so thinking things through beforehand can help.
+Hook up a debriefing appointment with them after any events if you think you’ll need it.

 Get some exercise.
 Wear clothes you feel comfortable in.
-Stay only if you’re OK, and not one minute longer.
+Stay only if you’re okay — and not one minute longer.
 This is a day when it’s extra important to put yourself first.